 Find the Effective Learning Techniques that Work for You

 Our brain struggles to hold large amounts of information coming in a limited time.
 For this reason, reading textbooks and trying to highlight the most important nuances is not as good as you think.
-A more beneficial tactic is to alternate passive and active learning technics, which activate different parts of the brain.
+A more beneficial tactic is to alternate passive and active learning techniques, which activate different parts of the brain.

 Make Use of Spaced Repetition